pasqal-io/qadence/docs/digital_analog_qc/daqc-cnot.md

-# DAQC Transform
+# CNOT with interacting qubits

-Digital-analog quantum computing focuses on using simple digital gates combined with more complex and device-dependent analog interactions to represent quantum programs.
-Such techniques have been shown to be universal for quantum computation [^1].
+Digital-analog quantum computing focuses on using single qubit digital gates combined with more complex and device-dependent analog interactions to represent quantum programs.
+This paradigm has been shown to be universal for quantum computation[^1].
 However, while this approach may have advantages when adapting quantum programs to real devices, known quantum algorithms are very often expressed in a fully digital paradigm.
 As such, it is also important to have concrete ways to transform from one paradigm to another.

-In this tutorial we will exemplify this transformation starting with the representation of a simple digital CNOT using the universality of the Ising Hamiltonian [^2].
+In this tutorial will exemplify the DAQC transformation starting with the representation of a simple digital CNOT using the universality of the Ising Hamiltonian[^2].

 ## CNOT with CPHASE